kokje/page/README.md

 ## PAGe - Privacy Aware Genomics
+This framework allows users to experiment with privacy preserving federated learning for genomic datasets.
+Organizations or research groups can collaborate on learning a model for disease risk prediction without sharing user data with each other.

 ## Usage
 Ensure your working directory is set to the page parent folder and your raw vcf live under data/